-If you are paying high interest rates, you can find ways to reduce them.
-If you are a good customer and pay credit card bills on time, you can ask for a reduced rate.
-You may also consider debt consolidation loans, balance transfers, personal loans (at a lower interest rate) to pay off debt, and debt-relief programs. get a lower rate, call back later.
-Another customer service representative may agree to your terms.
-If you still don't get a rate reduction, keep making payments on time and wait a few months before asking again.
-Even if you transfer a balance to another card, you can try negotiating a lower interest rate on any other credit cards you have. something the debtor owns that can be used to back the loan if they don't make the regular payments, such as a house or the title of a car.
+Debt Consolidation Debt consolidation is another way to reduce interest rates.
+Debt consolidation is taking out a new loan, at a lower interest rate, to pay off other debts.
+In addition to a lower rate, consolidation can help the debtor by allowing lower monthly payments that are easier to make, and thus simplifying the payment process.
+For example, instead of making three credit card payments and a car payment, you can make one payment to the new lender.
+Other types of consolidation include home equity loans and lines of credit.
+The federal government offers consolidation for people with multiple student loans.
+Consolidation offers may be made by private companies and financial institutions including banks and credit unions.
+Secured loans require collateral, which is something the debtor owns that can be used to back the loan if they don't make the regular payments, such as a house or the title of a car.
 Secured loans usually have lower interest rates than unsecured debt consolidation loans and are often easier to qualify for.
 You may also qualify for a tax deduction for a secured loan, but if you fail to repay the loan you risk losing your collateral.